 - Debugger actions: Step Over viaF8, Step Into viaF7, Evaluate Expression via Alt+F8 and Toggle Breakpoint viaCtrl+F8.

-We also recommend you to read the Discover IntelliJ IDEA document to better know how IntelliJ-based IDE work.
+We also recommend that you read the Discover IntelliJ IDEA document to better know how IntelliJ-based IDE work.

-To better know how the IntelliJ platform works, we recommend you to read the Discover IntelliJ IDEA document.
+To better know how the IntelliJ platform works, we recommend that you read the Discover IntelliJ IDEA document.